 Risk work in practice: troubling the value of ‘knowing otherwise’?

 Despite expressing well-defined understandings of the various situations in which CSE might occur, and accenting the need to have open and rational discussions with young people about their relationships, during the course of interviews with practitioners it became apparent that their personal ideational landscapes influenced delivery of educational interventions.
-Such ideational landscapes were based not only on past experiences but also personal prejudices, especially those concerning acceptable and unacceptable conduct and the sexual preferences of young people.
+Such ideational landscapes were based not only on past experiences but also personal views, especially those concerning acceptable and unacceptable conduct and the sexual preferences of young people.
 In the discussion below, we firstly provide vignettes in which practitioners draw on their own personal reflections to inform judgements about the risks that young people are exposed to.
 Not only are these reflections somewhat removed from the everyday lives of the young people engaged in the programme, they demonstrate how personal opinions about how young people should behave seep into assessment and decision-making.
 As suggested in the instances discussed below, such opinions are frequently based on caricatured generational comparisons that contrast a benign period of adolescence in the past with a risky context of the present.
 Secondly, we illustrate how informal understandings about what constitutes ‘appropriate’ and ‘inappropriate’ behaviour overshadow the very distinct understandings of CSE formally expressed by practitioners, preventing rather than facilitating purposive discussion about the everyday lives of young people and the nature of their relationships.

 Back to the future?
 Using the past as a predictor for the present